lumix103/soupful/README.md

 ```

 Afterwards create a .env file or edit your system variables to include
-your bot's token under the variable called `BOT_TOKEN`
+your bot's token under the variable called `BOT_TOKEN`.

+Finally run the following npm commands to start the bot.

 ```bash
 npm install